simeonhebrew/CERVI_TeamGG_Bioinformatics/Virome_Phanta_Results/README.md

 The sequences were trimmed using `FASTP(v0.23.4)` which allows for removal of universal as well as other commonly used adapter sequences.
 The polyG tail at the end of the reads was also trimmed off.

-The quality control reports showing read quality before and after trimming can be found here:
+The quality control reports showing read quality before and after trimming can be found [here](https://github.com/simeonhebrew/CERVI_TeamGG_Bioinformatics/tree/main/Virome_Phanta_Results/trimmed_reads_quality_reports).

 ## Taxonomic assignment using Phanta